mycelial/docs/docs/core-concepts/Architecture.md

 ### Architecture and Integration

-#### Placement in Data Pipeline
+#### Placement in Data Workflow
-Transforms are strategically placed within the data pipeline, typically after data ingestion by the Mycelial Daemons and before data export to the destination.
+Transforms are strategically placed within the data workflow, typically after data ingestion by the Mycelial Daemons and before data export to the destination.

 #### Integration with Mycelial Daemons
-Transforms are tightly integrated with the Mycelial Daemons, allowing for seamless data processing within the movement pipeline.
+Transforms are tightly integrated with the Mycelial Daemons, allowing for seamless data processing within the movement workflow.

 ### Development and Customization